codegirls/materials/2014-03-25-javascript-steps.md

 what it does.
 And then try to change it a bit and see how the result you get back changes.

+Really, try changing **everything**.
+The values, the names, everything.
+If you're not changing anything, you're missing something.
+You can't do anything wrong.
+In the worst case, you can make your browser crash, but even that is an advanced topic. :)

 And one more thing: We recommend to go through these examples with someone else.
 That way you can help each other along, try explaining things (this always helps!) and hopefully it's a bit more fun when it